sewellstephens/express-authorize/README.md

 ## Simple Express authorization

 Simple Express authorization promises to make authorization in Express super easy.
-Its the most straightforward and minimal framework on the market.
+Its the most straightforward and minimal framework on the market. **No PassportJS used.**

 I'm currently using it on my own site https://krastie.ai.
 Feel free to open an issue if you find any bugs or vulnerabilites.